aws-samples/aws-cdk-project-template-for-devops/README.md

 }
 ```

-Saves `VpcName` in a local variable. this VPC parameter is utilized in `SampleVpcRdsStack`, `SampleVpcEcsStack` to load VPC.
+VPC name is stored in memory via `putVariable` method and will be used to retrieve VPC object from other stacks.

 ### SampleVpcRdsStack

-This stack inherits from the parent stack(VpcBaseStack).
-Write the information about RDS Database in the config, and pass this information to the `onLookupLegacyVpc` function.
-The final loaded result is passed through `onPostConstructor` function.
+This stack creates Aurora serverless database in VPC which was created in `SampleCfnVpcStack`.
+Since it inherits from VpcBastStack, if you pass VPC name to `onLookupLegacyVpc` method, VPC object is passed to `onPostConstructor`.

+And database parameters are saved through `putParateter` method, which will save those into `Parameter store` in `Secrets Manager` instead of us.

 - Stack Configuration